ppy/osu-wiki/wiki/Gameplay/Game_modifier/Mod_multiplier_(lazer)/en.md

 [On 19 April 2023](https://osu.ppy.sh/home/changelog/lazer/2023.419.0), the score multipliers for some previously adjusted mods were changed again.[^linear-rate-multipliers] Namely, [Double Time (DT)](/wiki/Gameplay/Game_modifier/Double_Time_(lazer)) and [Nightcore (NC)](/wiki/Gameplay/Game_modifier/Nightcore_(lazer)) multipliers now scaled linearly from `1.00x` to `1.20x` in 0.1 steps, while [Half Time (HT)](/wiki/Gameplay/Game_modifier/Half_Time_(lazer)) and [Daycore (DC)](/wiki/Gameplay/Game_modifier/Daycore) multipliers scaled linearly from `0.50x` to `0.90x` in 0.1 steps.
 In an update [on 18 December 2023](https://osu.ppy.sh/home/changelog/lazer/2023.1218.0), these were further adjusted to range from `0.10x` to `0.50x` instead.[^ht-dc-multiplier]

-Specifically, the mod multipliers for rate adjust mods that were in use until the [mod multiplier rebalance](#mod-multiplier-rebalance) in 2026 are summarised in the following table:
+Specifically, the mod multipliers for rate adjust mods prior to the [multiplier rebalance](#mod-multiplier-rebalance) in 2026 are summarised in the following table:

 | Speed adjust | ![][osu!] ![][osu!taiko] ![][osu!catch] | ![][osu!mania] |
 | :-- | :-- | :-- |